Diabetes and dry feet

 What are some common foot problems for people with diabetes?

-Diabetics often face dry, cracked skin, especially on heels.
+People with diabetes often experience dry, cracked skin, especially on their heels.
 They may also get calluses, corns, blisters, and fungal infections like athlete’s foot.
 Signs needing immediate medical attention include cuts or sores that don’t heal, redness, swelling, warmth, or pain in any area of the foot.

-Changes in skin color or temperature are also warning signs.
+Changes in skin colour or temperature are also warning signs.

 How can proper foot hygiene help diabetics?